Northwest Arkansas Wellness IRT kicks off

 U.S. Air Force Lt.
-Col. Alexandra Hernandez, a dentist assigned to the 507th Medical Squadron, prepares to help a patient in Yellville, Ark., July 10, 2023.
-Hernandez took part in Northwest Arkansas Wellness, a medical Innovative Readiness Training mission.
-IRT is a Department of Defense program that provides health care, construction, transportation, and cybersecurity services to the U.S. and its territories.
-It also provides training opportunities for U.S. service members.
+Col. Alexandra Hernandez, a dentist assigned to the 507th Medical Squadron, prepares dental equipment before examining a patient in Yellville, Arkansas, July 10, 2023 during mission Northwest Arkansas Wellness.
+More than 180 U.S. service members from over 20 different units across the nation are participating in the effort.
+The mission is an Innovative Readiness Training mission that provides a unique opportunity for military personnel from across services and components to work together in a joint environment while simultaneously benefiting communities in the U.S. and its territories.
 (U.S. Air Force photo by Senior Airman Kate Bragg)

 |Date Taken: